-$$R(\Delta t) = A \cdot e^{-\Delta t/\tau} \cdot \Delta t^{-\alpha}$$ (13)
+$$R(\Delta t) = A e^{-\Delta t/\tau} \times \Delta t^{\alpha}.$$ (13)

-$R(\Delta t)$ now describes the EPSC amplitude evoked by a test stimulus $\Delta t$ seconds after the first stimulus, where $\alpha$ is the slope of the power law, $\tau$ the exponential decay time constant and A a scaling factor (Fig. 7B, broken lines).
-At low frequencies (1-10Hz), an additional exponential decay in equation 13, which covers the very late, slow component of the EPSC recovery, could further improve the fit (Fig. 7B, solid lines).
+$R(\Delta t)$ now describes the EPSC amplitude evoked by a test stimulus Δt seconds after the first stimulus, where α is the slope of the power law, τ the exponential decay time constant and A a scaling factor (Fig. 7B, dashed lines).
+At low frequencies (1-10 Hz), an additional exponential decay in eqn (13), which covers the very late, slow component of the EPSC recovery, could further improve the fit (Fig. 7B, continuous lines).
 However, this additional term only makes a very small, negligible contribution.

-The combined effects of stimulus frequency and duration on the recovery from depression are summarised in Figure 8.
-The exponential recovery time ( $\tau$ ) increases with stimulus frequency and duration, consistent with an increasing contribution of slowly decaying release probability inhibition.
-The exponent of the initial power law recovery ( $\alpha$ ) is highest for short stimuli at high frequencies, and gradually decreases with increasing frequency and stimulus duration.
-For low-frequency stimuli at around 10Hz, a significant power-law component is also visible for long stimulus durations.
+The combined effects of stimulus frequency and duration on the recovery from depression are summarized in Fig. 8.
+The exponential recovery time (τ) increases with stimulus frequency and duration, consistent with an increasing contribution of slowly decaying release probability inhibition.
+The exponent of the initial power-law recovery (α) is highest for short stimuli at high frequencies, and gradually decreases with increasing frequency and stimulus duration.
+For low-frequency